 If you’re not already automating your internal controls, you should be.

-The cost of the technology has come way down, while its capabilities have increased.
+The cost of controls technology has come way down while its capabilities have increased.
 Advanced controls automation is now accessible even to smaller organizations, and the return on investment is high.
-Automation not only effectively pinpoints risk, it can free your team to focus on high-value work while providing detailed information and analysis to help you better understand many aspects of your business.
+Automation not only effectively pinpoints risk, but can also free your team to focus on high-value work while providing detailed information and analysis to help you better understand many aspects of your business.

 There will always be a need for skilled finance professionals to assess the risk of any anomaly identified through internal controls.
-But when internal controls processes rely heavily on manual intervention, it greatly enhances the opportunities for fraud and abuse to occur and go undetected, each of which could potentially drain money from the organization.
+When internal controls processes rely heavily on manual intervention however, it greatly enhances the opportunities for fraud and abuse to occur and go undetected.
 Organizations that have automated a high percentage of primary controls have a more comprehensive approach that provides greater confidence in the safeguarding of organizational assets.

-Automation of internal controls allows organizations to quickly analyze huge volumes of data from multiple systems, flagging potential fraud patterns as they happen.
-Instead of a laborious, hands-on process of performing spot checks on random samples of data, these software “robots” run continuously in the background, doing the tedious work of scanning everything from emails to purchase orders, looking for patterns and anomalies, and flagging outliers for further investigation.
+Internal controls automation allows organizations to quickly analyze huge volumes of data from multiple systems, flagging potential fraud patterns as they happen.
+Instead of a laborious, hands-on process of performing spot checks on random samples of data, automated bots run continuously in the background, doing the tedious work of scanning everything from emails to purchase orders, looking for patterns and anomalies, and flagging outliers for further investigation.

 Automating this process frees auditors from digging through records manually and gives them more time to dive deeply into investigating red flags and determining whether there is a logical explanation for irregularities.
-As a nice side-benefit, the process also finds run-of-the-mill errors that can be corrected before they become vulnerabilities to the organization.
+Automated controls also find run-of-the-mill errors that can be corrected before they become vulnerabilities to the organization.

-The data produced by these automated processes also come in handy for other kinds of decision support.
-For example, an automated system that detects unusual extremes in employee expense reports can also be used to study average expense costs for various cities where the organization does business.
+When automated controls are set up effectively, the data they produce comes in handy for many different kinds of decision support beyond the audit.
+An automated system that detects unusual extremes in employee expense reports can also be used to study average expense costs for various cities where the organization does business.
 When those data are combined with sales plans, it’s easy to accurately plan for next year’s business travel.

-If an organization falls into the low end of the range on percentage of primary controls that have been automated, it’s time to take a look at the available software tools that can help crunch much more data, more thoroughly, in less time.
-You may be surprised at their affordability and quick application.
-Once you have them in place, you’ll wonder how your finance team ever got by without them.
+If your organization has a smaller percentage of automated primary controls or none at all, it’s time to take a look at tools that can help you crunch much more data, more thoroughly, in less time.
+When they are well-implemented with the right reporting structures in place, you’ll wonder how your finance team ever got by without them.

-Perry D. Wiggins, CPA, is CFO, secretary, and treasurer for APQC, a nonprofit benchmarking and best practices research organization based in Houston.
+Perry D. Wiggins, CPA, is CFO, secretary, and treasurer for APQC, a nonprofit benchmarking and best practices research organization based in Houston, Texas.